isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 [Registration Form](https://form.gov.sg/62b97b4f375a2d00121ede74) [Details](/files/executive-tax-programmes/income-tax/brochureIncomeTaxL122022.pdf){:target="_blank"}

-Registration is OPEN for Intake 2/2022.
+Registration is CLOSED for Intake 2/2022.

 The next intake for this course will be in Nov 2022.
 Registration will be available six to eight weeks prior to the course commencement date.